perracodex/Kotlinx-Email-Serializer/README.md

 # Kotlinx-Email-Serializer
-An email serializer for the kotlinx serialization library, checking the format validity of an email.
+An email serializer using the kotlinx serialization library, checking the format validity of an email address.

 Requires the [kotlinX serialization](https://github.com/Kotlin/kotlinx.serialization) library: